Bhadra, Rajasthan: Sports

 The Govt.
 College Ground cricket stadium has a seating capacity of 3,185 and has hosted State and District Cricket or Football matches.
 Indoor Stadium and Railway Cricket Ground are the other sporting areas in the city.

 Transport

 Road

 Bhadra is located on National Highway No. 8, connecting Delhi and Jaipur.
 RJ Sh 37 links Jaipur with Kota and National Highway 8 links Bikaner.
-The RSRTC operates bus service to major cities in Rajasthan, New Delhi, Uttar Pradesh, Haryana, Madhya Pradesh, Maharashtra, Punjab, and Gujarat.
+The HRTC and RSRTC operates bus service to major cities in Rajasthan, New Delhi, Uttar Pradesh, Haryana, Madhya Pradesh, Maharashtra, Punjab, and Gujarat.
 The service operates more than 400 regular and low-floor buses.
 Major bus depots are located at Main Bus Stand, Ambedkar chock (night buses only), and Sahwa Bus Stand.